Origins of the UV/X-ray Relation in Arakelian 120: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Intensive reverberation mapping campaigns are giving us a new way to probe the accretion flow geometry in AGN.
-This clearly changes with $L/L_{Edd}$.
+Intensive continuum reverberation mapping campaigns, with simultaneous UV and X-ray data, are giving us a new way to probe the accretion flow geometry in AGN.
+The SED clearly changes with $L/L_{Edd}$, so we expect that the reverberation signals should also change.

-MD20 used the NGC~4151 data to probe the accretion structure at $L/L_{Edd}\sim 0.015$.
-This source SED peaks at $100$~keV, so the bolometric flux is dominated by the hard X-ray component, with a weaker peak in the UV.
-Thus, energetically, it is possible to produce all the UV from X-ray reprocessing.
-A spectral fit using the $3$-component model in Fig. \ref{fig:geom}a and b, where the UV is mostly from a truncated disc, with some contribution from hard X-ray reprocessing, reproduces far too much of the fast X-ray variability in the much smoother UV lightcurve.
-The variability in NGC~4151 instead requires that most of the UV is instead produced by a large scale reprocessor, consistent with the inner BLR and/or a wind on the inner edge of the BLR (see also \citealt{CNK18}; \citealt{DFP19}), and requires that the disc is truncated below $400~R_g$ (see also \citealt{ZMC19}).
+So far, most AGN monitored have been at low $L/L_{Edd}$.
+For example, MD20 used the NGC~4151 data to probe the accretion structure at $L/L_{Edd}\sim 0.015$.
+Here, the source SED peaks at $100$~keV, so the bolometric flux is dominated by the hard X-ray component, with a weaker peak in the UV.
+Thus, energetically, the hard X-ray reprocessed flux on the disc can produce a large UV variable flux, but this UV reprocessed flux varies too fast unless the disc is truncated below $400~R_g$.
+This used to be very controversial, as X-ray spectral fitting showed a broad residual even after accounting for the (marginally) resolved line seen in the Chandra data for NGC~4151 (e.g. \citealt{KBB15}).
+Most importantly, this appeared to vary as expected from extreme inner disc reverberation (\citealt{Zoghbi2012}).
+However, this is now seen as much more likely to be associated with complex and variable X-ray absorption, with no requirement for a relativistic reflection component from the inner disc (\citealt{ZMC19}).
+This material is likely to be the inner BLR and/or a wind on the inner edge of the BLR (see also \citealt{DFP19}), which likely also produces most of the reverberating UV in this source (MD20).

-This is in contrast to the results shown here for Ark~120.
-This AGN has $L/L_{Edd}\sim 0.05$, and its SED is dominated by a peak in the UV which is larger than the hard X-ray component.
-The X-rays are therefore not energetically dominant.
-The X-ray reprocessed variability is thus incapable of constraining the accretion disc structure directly as its impact on the UV lightcurve is negligible.